Derby South: Current

-The 2023 Periodic Review of Westminster constituencies, which was based on the ward structure in place at 1 December 2020, left the boundaries unchanged.
+The 2023 review of Westminster constituencies, which was based on the ward structure in place at 1 December 2020, left the boundaries unchanged.

-Constituency profile

-The constituency takes in Derby city centre including much of its varied income inner-city, a narrow majority of which used to be local council-built however which is offset by conservation areas including beside Derby Cathedral and Derby Catacombs.
-The remainder of the seat is generally more affluent suburbs, and much of the engineering industry traditionally associated with the city.

 History

 The constituency was created in 1950, when the former two-seat constituency of Derby was split into two single-member seats.
 Unlike Derby North, this seat has been held by the Labour Party continuously since its creation.

 A notable former MP for the seat was its first incumbent, Philip Noel-Baker of the Labour Party.
 He served as a Cabinet minister in the post-war Attlee government, and was awarded the Nobel Peace Prize in 1959 for his campaigning for disarmament.
 He had previously represented the former two-seat constituency of Derby since a by-election in 1936.

 The former Cabinet minister Margaret Beckett, who had represented Lincoln (under her maiden name of Margaret Jackson) from 1974 to 1979, represented Derby South for the Labour Party from 1983 until 2024.
 In 1983, Beckett won the seat with one of the smallest majorities seen of just 421 over the Conservative Party–she always achieved larger majorities since.
 The 2019 result, in line with other seats that voted for Brexit, saw a drop in votes for Labour, with both the Conservative and Liberal Democrat candidates making gains.
 Beckett still won a majority of all votes cast, however, representing a higher vote share than in the elections between 2005 and 2015, making Derby South a safe seat for the Labour Party.